hari-karthig/deployer/README.md

 # Known Issues

 [ELB's SG won't be destroyed by `make destroy`.
-You've to delete it through AWS console once VPC started destroying] [Not able to view Jenkins login page]
+You've to delete it through AWS console once VPC started destroying], [Not able to view Jenkins login page],
 [Route53 entries should be added/updated through AWS console]